oe/truncate-html/readme.md

 # Truncate-html
 Truncate html string and keep tags in safe.
 You can custom ellipsis sign, ignore unwanted elements.

-**Notice** This is a node modules depends on cheerio *can only run on nodejs*.
+**Notice** This is a node module depends on cheerio *can only run on nodejs*.
 If you need a browser version, you may consider [truncate](https://github.com/pathable/truncate) or [nodejs-html-truncate](https://github.com/huang47/nodejs-html-truncate).

 ## Method
 ```js